 The genome sequencing data indicating low diversity in D. solani suggest a bottleneck during introduction in Europe.
 The dispersal modes (either horizontally via soil, surface water, insects and some agricultural practices or vertically by asymptomatically contaminated tuber seeds) could contribute to further bottlenecks in D. solani (Charkowsky 2018; Toth et al., 2011).
 Selection on some genes may also have further reduced genetic diversity through selective sweeps across the whole genomes as these bacteria are clonal.
 Allelic changes related to quorum-sensing systems were already observed in different plant and animal pathogens along the host-colonization process (Feltner et al., 2016; Guidot et al., 2014; Tannières, Lang, Barnier, Shykoff, Faure, 2017), indicating that balancing selection contributed to maintain their variability.
 Remarkably, we observed balanced frequencies of two alleles in the VfmB protein involved in the Vfm-type quorum-sensing in Dickeya bacteria.
 The chemical structure of the Vfm signal is not known, but it has been involved in tuber rotting and upregulation of some virulence genes including pectate lyases (pel genes), proteases (prt genes) and cellulases (cel genes) (Nasser et al., 2013; Potrykus et al., 2018).
 Using tuber assays, we observed a slightly higher aggressiveness in $VfmB{Ser}$ strains compared to $VfmB{Pro}$ strains.
 Using transcriptomics of D. solani pathogens recovered from tuber symptoms, we confirmed an enrichment of upregulated genes, including pel and prt genes, in the VfmB{Ser} strain Ds0432.1 compared to VfmB{Pro} strain IPO2222.
-Because of the role of the VfmB protein in Vfm signaling is not completely elucidated, it was premature to go deeper into the mechanistic characterization of the vfmB{Ser} and VfmB{Pro} alleles.
-In this work, we showed that the $VfmB{Ser}$ strains were more aggressive than the $VfmB{Pro}$ strains in potato tubers, but not in potato stem assays, and that the $V fm B{Ser}$ strains were less competitive than the $V fm B{Pro}$ strains in tuber and stem symptoms.
-This environment-dependent advantage of $V fm B{ser}$ and $V fm B{Pro}$ alleles in plant infection assays predicts balancing selection in natural populations.
-The VfmB{ser} allele could thus provide an advantage when competition is reduced at the beginning of the establishment in potato agrosystems and under a high dispersal condition.
-In contrast, VfmB{ser} could be outcompeted by VfmB{Pro}when D. solani is already established.
+Because of the role of the VfmB protein in Vfm signaling is not completely elucidated, it was premature to go deeper into the mechanistic characterization of the VfmB{Ser} and VfmB{Pro} alleles.
+In a near future, the reconstruction of allelic mutants and comparison with the wild strain with otherwise the same genetic background should help characterizing the role of VfmB in Vfm quorum-sensing and ecology of D. solani.

+In this work, we strongly suggested that the VfmB{Ser}strains were more aggressive than the VfmB{Pro} strains in potato tubers, but not more virulent in potato stem assays, and that the VfmB{Ser} strains were less competitive than the VfmB{Pro} strains in tuber and stem symptoms.
+Such an environment-dependent advantage of VfmB{ser} and VfmB{Pro} alleles in plant infection assays predicts balancing selection in natural populations.
+The VfmB{ser}allele could thus provide an advantage when competition is reduced at the beginning of the establishment in potato agrosystems and under a high dispersal condition.
+In contrast, VfmB{ser} could be outcompeted by VfmB{Pro} when D. solani is already established.
 Our epidemiologic data revealed up and down variation of VfmB{ser} relative abundance in field populations over the past decade, in agreement with an increase of competition between D. solani VfmB alleles in the more recent sampling year.
+There is a very low number of SNPs/InDels (<12) in the genomes beyond those in Vfm, however, functional genetics will be required to fully validate the causal role of the Vfm alleles.

-In conclusion, this study brings novel insights allowing a better understanding of the pattern and causes of the D. solani invasion into potato production agrosystems, and the reasons why D. dianthicola nevertheless persisted.
+In conclusion, this study using complementary approaches, multiple strains representative of the population diversity and multiple ecological conditions, brings novel insights allowing a better understanding of the pattern and causes of the D. solani invasion into potato production agrosystems, and the reasons why D. dianthicola nevertheless persisted.
 More broadly, this study contributes to our understanding the ecological determinants of pathogen invasion and of the conditions for the maintenance of endemic competitors.